LaunchCodeEducation/java-web-dev-wiki/Lesson-19-(Authentication).md

 ## Announcements

 1. Students are almost done with the class!
 One class left!
+1. Check with your course manager for any additional announcements.

+### For Part-Time Students:
 1. Assignment #4 is due soon!

-1. Check with your course manager for any additional announcements.
+### For Full-Time Students:
+* Welcome to Day 32!
+* Assignment 4 due by end of today
+* Day 34 is dedicated time to work on Authentication and REST

 ## Large Group Time (Instructor)